 - 1. During construction, the site shall be maintained and left each day in a safe and sanitary manner and any condition which could lead to personal injury or property damage shall be immediately corrected by the developer upon an order by the Code Enforcement Officer or other authorized personnel.
 The developer shall make provision for disposal of oil and grease from equipment and the site area should be regularly treated to control dust from construction activity. - 2.
 Developed areas shall be cleared of all stumps, litter, rubbish, brush, weeds, dead and dying trees, roots and debris, and excess or scrap building materials shall be removed or destroyed immediately upon the request of and to the satisfaction of the Code Enforcement Officer. - 3.
-No change shall be made in the elevation or contour of any lot or site by the removal of earth to another lot or site other than as shown on an approved plans.
-Minimal changes in elevations or contours necessitated by the field conditions may be made as long as change does not substantially, negatively impact the site.
-No change shall be made in the elevation or contour of any lot or site other than as shown on the final plan.
+No change shall be made in the elevation or contour of any lot or site other than as shown on the Final Plan.
 This includes the removal or addition of earth to or from another lot or site.
-Minimal changes in elevations or contours necessitated by the field conditions may be made as long as the change does not substantially or negatively impact the site.
+Minimal changes in elevations or contours necessitated by the field conditions may be made as long as the change does not substantially or negatively impact the site. [(AMD), TM-05.14.2024, WA-36]